Mold Removal: How To Get Rid Of Mold Safely

 Mold is a fungus that reproductively grows by expelling microscopic spores called conidia into the air.
 These spores float around and land wherever there is water.
 Once they hit water, they germinate and begin growing rapidly.
-They reproduce by forming asexual spores called hyphae.
+They reproduce by forming spores called hyphae.
 These hyphal cells can grow anywhere in the environment, including inside our bodies.
 If we inhale enough spores, it could lead to respiratory issues, especially in people who already suffer from allergies or asthma.

 While mold is most readily identified visually, high concentrations can also produce a musty or mildew odor.
 In addition to being unpleasant, mold growth can damage property and even pose health risks.